secure-77/PSAccessFinder/README.md

 # PSAccessFinder

-This Powershell script searches recursive for folders where the current user has Write, Modify or FullControl permissions.
+This Powershell script search recursive for folders where the current user has Write, Modify or FullControl permissions.
 Its meant to find insufficient permissions that can be used for DLL Hijacking or to bypass AppLocker.

 If it found a folder with permissions, it skipps the subfolders of them.